RicardoGabriel/The-Negative-Interest-Rates-Canon/TheNegativeInterestRateCanon.md

 Since Japanese asset bubble collapse in the early 1990s, **Japan** has been in an economic recession.
 It took 12 years for Japan's GDP to recover to the same level as 1995.
 This is commonly known as the [lost decade] (http://www.economist.com/blogs/freeexchange/2012/08/lost-decades) of Japan.
 Even in the current year of 2016, the country still experiences weak economic growth, stagnated price level and real wages.

-Bank of Japan (BOJ) first tried to stimulate country’s economy with a zero interest rate and quantitative easing programs, to inject huge amounts of money in the financial system.
+Bank of Japan (BOJ) first tried to stimulate country’s economy with a zero interest rate and quantitative easing programs.
 However, the result seemed to work only for a short period of time.
 For this reason, in early 2016, the BOJ decided to adopt a negative interest rate policy, with the expectation to achieve a 2% inflation rate.
-The BOJ has not only cut interest rate on some deposits that banks place at the central bank to minus 0.1%, as it still maintains the quantitative easing program.
+The BOJ has not only cut interest rate on excess reserve deposits to minus 0.1%, as it still maintains the quantitative easing program.
 In addition, Japan government also asked for Japanese corporates to raise full-time and part-time employees’ salary to increase household spending.[#] (http://www.japantimes.co.jp/news/2016/06/06/national/stimulus-efforts-struggle-abe-pushes-equal-pay-lift-japans-economy/#.WAnzEvmrhBc)

-Some critics say that this policy might not be able to boost Japan’s economy due to the long term deflation and that the BOJ may be running out of monetary policy tools. [#] (http://www.bloomberg.com/news/articles/2016-04-06/japan-is-fast-approaching-the-quantitative-limits-of-quantitative-easing) However, until now, there is no clear proof or evidence about the consequences of negative rates policy.
-The BOJ has said that there is no boundary and rates can be cut further as needed.
-Change in policy to welcome more immigration to boost workforce has been discussed for possibility as well. [#] (http://www.japantimes.co.jp/news/2016/01/06/national/social-issues/government-weighs-immigration-maintain-population-boost-workforce/#.WAn1y_mrhBc)
+Some critics say that this set of policies might not be able to boost Japan’s economy due to the long term deflation and that the BOJ may be running out of monetary policy tools.
+However, until now, there is no clear proof or evidence about the consequences of the use of negative interest rates. [#] (http://www.bloomberg.com/news/articles/2016-04-06/japan-is-fast-approaching-the-quantitative-limits-of-quantitative-easing)

+Recently, the BOJ said that there is no boundary and rates can be cut further as needed and additional measures, such as support more immigration in order to boost Japanese workforce, had been discussed as well. [#] (http://www.japantimes.co.jp/news/2016/01/06/national/social-issues/government-weighs-immigration-maintain-population-boost-workforce/#.WAn1y_mrhBc)

 The **Eurozone** sovereign debt crisis began at the end of 2009, when eurozone member states of Greece, Spain, Ireland, Portugal and Cyprus were unable to repay or refinance their government debt.
 As a result some countries did not fully recovered and the European Union (EU) is still facing a period of low inflation and low GDP growth. [#] (http://www.investopedia.com/terms/e/european-sovereign-debt-crisis.asp)